 Simply add the juice of half a lemon to your glass and drink it to enjoy a refreshing start to the day.

-Lemon juice reduces your body’s acidity levels, which in turn protects you against inflammatory diseases such as fungal infections and osteoporosis.
+Lemon juice reduces your body’s acidity levels, which, in turn, protects you against inflammatory diseases, such as fungal infections and osteoporosis.

 Getting on the scale each morning is also an effective way to monitor your weight.
-Don’t go weeks without weighing yourself, because this allows you to remain in denial about any weight gain!
+Don’t go weeks without weighing yourself because this allows you to remain in denial about any weight gain.

-3. Eat a good breakfast
+3. Eat a Good Breakfast

 Did you know that becoming even slightly dehydrated can lead to lowered mood and decreased concentration?
 Keep water or other low-sugar drinks on hand to sip throughout the day.

-5. Get a healthy lunch
+5. Get a Healthy Lunch

-For lunch ideas you can make in advance and take with you to work, check out this post: Healthy Lunch Ideas for Work
+Even the busiest of us can grab a healthy lunch as part of a daily routine.
+For lunch ideas, you can make in advance and take with you to work, check out this post: Healthy Lunch Ideas for Work

-Green vegetables are always a great choice, as they are packed with antioxidants and have an alkalinizing effect.
+Green vegetables are always a great choice, as they are packed with antioxidants and have an alkalizing effect.
 Choose plant-based proteins such as tofu or seitan or, if you prefer animal protein, pick fish and lamb rather than beef or chicken to minimize acidity levels in the body.

-8. Take time to relax
+8. Take Time to Relax

-It’s normal to feel stressed from time to time, but high stress levels leave you vulnerable to a number of health conditions and problems including depression and elevated blood pressure.
+It’s normal to feel stressed from time to time, but high-stress levels leave you vulnerable to a number of health conditions and problems, including depression and elevated blood pressure.

-10. Go to sleep at a reasonable hour.
+10. Go to Sleep at a Reasonable Hour